 A grid is now displayed.
 In each of the boxes enter the head number of the head that you wish to be represented in this box.
 In order to make best use of this feature all heads should have unique numbers.

-The grid can be zoomed on encoder E. Pressing soft button E returns the zoom to 100%.
+The grid can be zoomed on encoder E. Hold ALT to zoom horizontal only.